 Businesses or individual who does not fall under zero-rated supplies exemption and make earnings of 3.75 million Dh annually are required to register for the VAT collection.
 For those who are earning more than 1.875 million Dh per annum, for now, it is optional; they may choose not to register for VAT.

 Once a business is registered with FTA through the online portal, all business transactions with end consumers contain the 5% VAT of each stage of the supply chain of goods or services.
 The tax is paid to the supplier by the business on behalf of the end consumer, and the tax is collected from end consumers on behalf of the UAE government.

 After each tax year, the business is required to file a tax return to consolidate the amounts paid to different stakeholders.
 Depending upon the consolidated numbers, either the business pays a differential amount to the government, or the subsequent payment of VAT is adjusted if the business has already paid more than the actual numbers.

 There are standards tax periods, such as Businesses operating with more than 150 million Dh per annum must file the VAT return monthly- Businesses operating with less than 150 million Dh per annum must file the VAT return every quarter Federal Tax Authority of UAE may choose to define a different tax filing period for specific businesses/cases who fail to comply may lead to penalties and/or fines.

 How does VAT impact individuals/businesses?

-This article is written in general terms and, therefore, cannot be relied on to cover specific situations; application of the principles set out will depend upon the particular circumstances involved.
-We recommend that you obtain professional advice before acting or refraining from acting on any of its contents.
+This article is written in general terms and, therefore, cannot be relied on to cover specific situations; the application of the principles set out will depend upon the particular circumstances involved.
+We recommend that you obtain professional advice before acting or refrain from acting on any of its contents.